dylanhogg/awesome-python/README.md

 ⭐ 656

 92. <a href="https://github.com/goccy/bigquery-emulator">goccy/</a><b><a href="https://github.com/goccy/bigquery-emulator">bigquery-emulator</a></b>
-BigQuery emulator server implemented in Go
+BigQuery emulator provides a way to launch a BigQuery server on your local machine for testing and development.
 ⭐ 650

 93. <a href="https://github.com/dgarnitz/vectorflow">dgarnitz/</a><b><a href="https://github.com/dgarnitz/vectorflow">vectorflow</a></b>